run-llama/llama_index/CONTRIBUTING.md

 As a contributor, you can help each module unlock its full potential.

 **NOTE**: We are making rapid improvements to the project, and as a result, some interfaces are still volatile.
-Specifically, we are actively working on making the components with dotted outline more modular (core indexes, document stores, index queries, query runner).
-So expect volatility.
+Specifically, we are actively working on making the following components more modular and extensible (uncolored boxes above): core indexes, document stores, index queries, query runner

 #### Module Details
 Below, we will describe what each module does, give a high-level idea of the interface, show existing implementations, and give some ideas for contribution.